Azure/azure-kusto-go/README.md

 #### Other Ingestion Clients

 There are other ingestion clients that can be used for different ingestion scenarios.
-The `ingest` package provides the following clients:
+The `azkustoingest` package provides the following clients:
 * Queued Ingest - `ingest.New()` - the default client, uses queues and batching to ingest data.
 Most reliable.
 * Streaming Ingest - `ingest.NewStreaming()` - Directly streams data into the engine.
 Fast, but is limited with size and can fail.